The Re-Opening Of Our Historic Hotel In Washington

 The Dream of Two Centuries

 After a year of intense renovations, these determined individuals are preparing to re-open this vintage establishment to the public once again.
-The goal is to be open for business in Summer 2004.
-This Saturday, April 5th, from 10-5, though, the public will have a chance to view the renovations in progress as Carter, the Todds, and Mr. Mehta strive to recreate the original ambiance, beauty and function of this historical building.
+The goal is to be open for business in summer 2004.
+This Saturday, April 5, from 10-5, though, the public will have a chance to view the renovations in progress as Carter, the Todds, and Mr. Mehta strive to recreate the original ambiance, beauty, and function of this historical building.

 A Little History

 In 1898, J.H. and T.M.
 Fitzpatrick completed the construction of the original Fitzpatrick Hotel.
-According to Jim Carter, the brothers spared no expense, and it is to their credit that the hotel has withstood the ravages of time as well as it has.
-Later the brothers sold the hotel to Mr. Johnson who renamed it the Columbus Inn, and later it was known at the Washington Inn.
-For a half a century the hotel maintained its integrity as a ‘top of the line’ establishment until it closed in1952.
+According to Jim Carter, the brothers spared no expense, and it is to their credit that the historic hotel has withstood the ravages of time as well as it has.
+Later on, the brothers sold the hotel to Mr. Johnson, who renamed it the Columbus Inn before it was known at the Washington Inn.
+For a half a century, the hotel maintained its integrity as a top-of-the-line establishment until it closed in 1952.

 Experience and a careful division of labor was also the key to success.
 Carter has not only renovated his own 1840’s home, but was instrumental in renovating other projects such as the Lyndon House in Athens.
 Mike Todd is an engineer with years of experience in renovation work.
 He met Jim Carter while working on an 1830’s renovation project, in Athens.
 Mike’s wife, Christy has been instrumental in navigating and completing the reams of paperwork required for writing the grant.
 She is currently focused on the public relations aspects of this project.
 Mr. Mehta is an experienced financial manager and fulfills his portion of the partnership by diligently attending to the management of funds.
 All four partners began this project by injecting their own savings into the original purchase of the hotel.
 Their current personal funds are low, but with the infusion of grant money and loans, they have been able to persevere.